 - Whisk all the ingredients for the sauce into a bowl and set aside.

 - In a large pan over medium high heat, add 1 tablespoon peanut oil and eggplant.
 Stir fry for a few minutes (about 5 minutes) until the sides are golden brown and the center is tender.

 - Transfer eggplant to a plate and add remaining 1 tablespoon peanut oil to the pan.
-Add garlic, ginger, red chilies and cook for 1 minute.
+Add garlic, ginger, red chilis and cook for 1 minute.

 - Add eggplant and scallions, toss and pour the sauce.
-Stir fry for 1 minute, until all the vegetables are coated and add sesame oil.
+Stir fry for 1 minute, until all the vegetables are coated.

 - Turn the heat off and serve with white or brown rice.

 Leftovers: Store the leftovers in an airtight storage container and refrigerate for up to 3 days.